 In this paper, we presented a dedicated method for compiling circuits composed of SU(4) gates to IBM QX architectures.
 By using a preprocessing-step that groups the gates in order to reduce the complexity, a mapping algorithm based on an A\ search with a look-ahead scheme, as well as a dedicated post-mapping optimization, we were able to overcome the shortcomings of previously proposed approaches.
 Our evaluation using tools provided by IBM clearly shows that the proposed approach significantly outperforms the compiler available in IBM's SDK QISKit regarding a cost function that estimates the fidelity of the compiled circuit as well as runtime.
+Moreover, it has been declared winner of the QISKit Developer Challenge.
 An implementation is publicly available at http://iic.jku.at/eda/research/ibm\qx\mapping.